TylorS/typed/apps/website/content/guides/template-compilation-pipeline.md

 ---
 title: "The template compilation pipeline"
-summary: "Build a renderer or framework target on the public Template, HtmlChunk, and RenderEvent contracts."
+summary: "Follow an authored literal through the parser, target interpretation, and RenderEvent output."
 section: "Template internals"
 kind: "deep-dive"
 order: 4
 ---

 An alternate renderer cannot implement `html` by simply joining strings and values.
-A query in `.value` is a DOM property, an article title is escaped text, and a nested preview is ordered output with its own lifetime.
-The parser preserves those distinctions so a target can interpret them without making application components aware of its machinery.
+An input's `.value` is a DOM property, while the same query in an `<output>` element is escaped text.
+The parser preserves those distinctions so a target can interpret them without changing application components.

 Start with [RenderEvent output](/explore/render-event-substrate).
 This guide is for a library that must understand template syntax itself; an adapter with existing nodes should stop at RenderEvent.